-The Archives and Modern Manuscripts Collection consists of personal papers and organizational records documenting predominantly American medical practitioners, biomedical scientists, health policy planners, and medical societies from about 1850 to the present.
-Formats vary and may include electronic files, oral histories, diaries, lecture notes, pharmacopoeias, herbals, treatises, dissertations and audiovisuals.
-Strengths of the collection include public health and health policy, mental health, child development, and molecular biology.
-Significant collections include personal papers of former Surgeon General C. Everett Koop, and the papers of Nobel Prize-winning scientists, particularly those connected with NIH.
-Also included are the internal records of NLM and other organizations relating to medical librarianship and medical informatics.
-The collections have four distinct areas of emphasis: Archives and Modern Manuscripts Collection, Bound and Folio Manuscripts, Oral History Collections, and Medical Librarianship and Informatics.
+The Archives and Modern Manuscripts Collection consists of personal papers and organizational records in all formats which document predominantly 20th and 21st century American medical practitioners, biomedical scientists, public health practitioners and researchers and health policy planners.
+Subject strengths of the Collection include public health and health policy, mental health, child development, and molecular biology.
+Notable collections include personal papers of former Surgeon General C. Everett Koop, and the papers of Nobel Prize-winning scientists, particularly those connected with NIH.
+The Collection also contains significant holdings of bound and folio manuscripts dating between the 17th-19th centuries, largely of European origin, that include student lecture notes, recipe books, diaries, physician's ledgers, pharmacist formularies and account books, and medical treatises and commentaries.
+The Collection also manages selected internal records of NLM and other organizations relating to medical librarianship and medical informatics.

 While we selectively collect the papers of significant NIH scientists and some institutional records, most permanent records of the National Institutes of Health (NIH) and its Institutes are found in the U.S. National Archives and Records Administration (NARA).